marcdub11/marcdub11.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I have scrappped the orginal Portfolio site and have started building a new on with the al-folio Jekyll template.
+I have scrapped the orginal Portfolio site and have started building a new one with the al-folio Jekyll template.